-Around the world, Gen Z is driving social movements, from climate protests to demands for political reform.
-Studies highlight their strong sense of social justice and willingness to challenge the status quo.
-This shift has massive implications for brands and organisations, requiring them to adopt innovative strategies that align with Gen Z’s values.
-As this new generation becomes increasingly influential and vocal about how they want things done, businesses must understand and adapt.
+Globally, Gen Z is at the forefront of social movements, from climate protests to calls for political reform.
+Their strong sense of social justice and desire to challenge the status quo pose significant implications for brands and organisations.
+To align with Gen Z’s values, businesses must adopt innovative strategies as this generation becomes more influential and vocal about their expectations.

 Global desire for change